eslint/eslint/docs/rules/no-useless-return.md

 # Disallow redundant return statements (no-useless-return)

 A `return;` statement with nothing after it is redundant, and has no effect on the runtime behavior of a function.
-This can be confusing, so it's better to disallow these redundant statements
+This can be confusing, so it's better to disallow these redundant statements.

 ## Rule Details